Yakov Yurovsky: Execution of the imperial family

-Post-Civil War
+Post-Civil War and Death

 During and after the Russian Civil War, Yurovsky worked as a head of local Cheka in Moscow, then a member of Vyatka Cheka, head of Yekaterinburg Cheka (1919).
 In 1921, he worked in the Rabkrin and became Chief of the Gold Department of the Soviet State Treasury.
 Yurovsky achieved a solid reputation by combating corruption and theft.
 He also worked in management at the Polytechnical Museum starting in 1928 and became its director in 1930.
-He died in 1938 of a peptic ulcer.